CrouchingJahi/Cyril-old/README.md

 # Cyril
-Finance management desktop app created in Node, Electron, and React
+Finance management desktop app created in Node, Electron, and React.
+Developed using Node 6.9.4. no other version is tested to work with this application.

 This project uses Gulp, so in order to develop with it, you must have gulp-cli installed (`npm install -g gulp-cli` or `yarn global add gulp-cli`)
 - Build dependencies using `npm install` or `yarn`
-- Build app using `gulp build`
+- Build app using `npm run build` or `gulp build`
-- Run app in live reload mode using `gulp serve` - app will automatically restart when a source file is changed
+- Run app in live reload mode using `npm run serve` or `gulp serve` - app will automatically restart when a source file is changed
 -OR-
  Run app normally using `npm start`